authorjapps/zerocode/README.md

 An open source API testing framework using declarative JSON steps - Simple, light weight and efficient.

+Keeping it simple, Zerocode helps to eliminate writing code for http method calls, POJOs/Builders, ser/deserialization of request/response payloads and result assertions.
+See an example [how](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details).
+It also helps in mocking/stubbing interfacing APIs via Wiremock under the hood.
+It empowers engineers to streamline and automate the user-jouneys keeping full focus on the ACs(acceptance criterias) with as simple as Copy-Paste of full or part the payload/assertions as JSON.
+Also its approach to IDE based performance testing to generate load/stress on the target application is the most simplest, accurate and efficient.

 [![License](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/authorjapps/zerocode/blob/master/LICENSE)
 [![Code Coverage](https://img.shields.io/badge/coverage-80%25-brightgreen.svg)](https://github.com/authorjapps/zerocode/blob/master/img/code_coverage/code_coverage_granular.png)
 [![zerocode REST API Automation](https://img.shields.io/badge/REST%20API-automation-green.svg)](https://github.com/authorjapps/zerocode-hello-world)